Editor’s note: This article is part of a series. Click here for the previous article.

 PLEASE get in the habit of looking up your policy on low-frequency events—and then following the policy!

 I am presupposing that you have well-written policies—if you are a client of Lexipol, I know this is true.
-Not to digress, but the co-founder of Lexipol is my partner Bruce Praet.
-In my opinion he is the finest police defense lawyer in America today.
-Bruce wrote many of the original Lexipol policies some 20 years ago.
-As Lexipol has grown, he and I have assembled a team of great lawyers and public safety professionals, each highly respected in their respective state of practice.
+As Lexipol has grown, we have assembled a team of great lawyers and public safety professionals, each highly respected in their respective state of practice.
 Not only does this team develop the policy initially, but they continue to monitor legislative and court activities on the federal and state level to make sure the policies are up to date and consistent with any changes or developments in state law.

 With this in mind, when you’re facing a decision on a low-frequency event, and you have time to think and you have jurisdiction, PLEASE get in the habit of looking up your policy!
 This is not an article on civil liability, but the easiest way to lose a civil case is to have a policy in place that says, “This is the way you do it” when you did it a different way and someone suffered a harm or a loss.
 That is instant civil liability, or more formally stated, “negligence per se.”